backstage/backstage/.changeset/new-planets-pump.md

 '@backstage/plugin-org': patch
 ---

-Use esm exports of react-use library
+Use ESM exports of react-use library